Do You Have A Balanced Endocannabinoid System? Here's What To Look For

 3. Immune support

 A balanced ECS is also one that suits up to support our immune system.
-Research has found that because cannabinoid receptors are found on immune cells, endocannabinoids help "control immune functions and play a role in immune homeostasis."* They also help with communication between the nervous and immune systems and activate immune cells in the presence of inflammatory pathways that need to be reset.
+Research has found that because cannabinoid receptors are found on immune cells, endocannabinoids help "control immune functions and play a role in immune homeostasis5."* They also help with communication between the nervous and immune systems and activate immune cells in the presence of inflammatory pathways that need to be reset.

 4. Energy levels

 One of the more interesting roles of our ECS is that it helps to regulate our mitochondria, the tiny little structures responsible for providing energy to our cells (and thus, body).
 The ECS helps modulate our mitochondrial function through the second most common endocannabinoid naturally found in the body, called anandamide.
-All of this means that the ECS is also fundamental in maintaining our day-to-day energy levels (and now we have your attention).
+All of this means that the ECS is also fundamental in maintaining our day-to-day energy levels6 (and now we have your attention).

 5. Stress management

 The job of homeostasis entails constantly maintaining inner balance.
-But considering how often our to-do list and Google Calendar threaten that balance, you know the ECS has something to do with stress.
+But considering how often our to-do list and Google Calendar threaten that balance, you know the ECS has something to do with stress7.
 Every time we experience external stressful stimuli (like conflict with our partner or a tight deadline), our internal systems react in a way that supports survival and well-being.
 That reaction ultimately comes down to a chain of reactions overseen by the ECS.
-In fact, hemp oil with cannabidiol, aka CBD, has been shown to improve response and resilience to stressors.* We could all use more of that kind of resilience.
+In fact, hemp oil with cannabidiol, aka CBD, has been shown to improve response and resilience to stressors8.* We could all use more of that kind of resilience.
 Thankfully, +PlusCBD Reserve Collection Oils are formulated with cannabinoids for feelings of calm when targeted support is needed.*

 6. Sleep cycles

 There's nothing that throws us off balance quite like a rocky night of sleep.
-Studies have indicated that the ECS plays a key role in our sleep-wake cycle, as well as the different stages of sleep throughout the night.
+Studies9 have indicated that the ECS plays a key role in our sleep-wake cycle, as well as the different stages of sleep throughout the night.
 Like a healthier version of a bedtime snack, the Lemon Ginger and Dark Chocolate Mint flavors of the +PlusCBD Reserve Collection Oils make an ideal ritual for better sleep.* Delicious and supportive of deep relaxation, these oils may be the key to sweeter dreams.*

 The more you know, the better.